 Jrue Holiday News: Available to play

-Holiday (shoulder) will be available for Thursday's game against the 76ers, Taylor Snow of the Celtics' official site reports.
+Holiday (rest) will be available for Wednesday's game against Detroit, Taylor Snow of the Celtics' official site reports.

-Holiday missed Boston's final four games before the All-Star break, but he's no longer showing up on the official injury report.
-With Holiday set to return, guys like Payton Pritchard, Sam Hauser and Al Horford could see less minutes with Holiday likely to replace Horford in the starting lineup.
+After sitting out Tuesday's game against the Raptors for the first game of this back-to-back set, Holiday is all set to return to the lineup.
+Jaylen Brown (thigh) and Kristaps Porzingis (illness) are both questionable, so there could be some extra usage for Holiday to soak up.

 Win Your League With RotoWire!